boethigp-github/hudini/README.md

-Certainly!
-Here’s a complete README documentation for your Hudini project, including all the sections discussed:
+To adjust the README documentation to reflect the use of `bigint` for `user` and `id` in your database tables, here is the updated documentation:

 ---